mapsync/grayson-advisory/src/pages/blog/2019-07-25-boil-water-advisory-sample.md

 ```

 A Boil Water Advisory has been issued for Stampers Carpet Sales, Carter County Board of Education and 211 Huff Street, until further notice.
-HAS BEEN LIFTEDLIFTED 9/28/19
+HAS BEEN LIFTED 9/28/19

 [See map of area effected](https://graysonutilities.geosync.cloud/map/?layer=Advisory&feature=0)